 On COTA’s massive back straightaway, the fastest point on the course, I smelled fuel and felt a cold spray over my right hand and leg.
 There was a sudden flash and my whole world turned a bright, terrifying orange.
 Everything was on fire.

 Flames poured through every microscopic crack in the firewall.
-My right hand was on fire.
+My right hand was on fire, then my arm and shoulder.
 Splashed with fuel, my right leg was burning as well.
+My helmet was on fire.
 Even the inside of the cockpit was ablaze as fuel vapor ignited and literally set the air on fire.
 I could see nothing.
 I could not steer the car off the track because I couldn’t see the track.

 I stomped the brake as hard as I could, but it takes a while to get a Porsche from 120 miles per hour to a dead stop.

-In a desperate effort to see, I foolishly raised the visor on my helmet as the car slowed down.
+In a desperate effort to see, I raised the visor on my helmet as the car slowed down.
 It worked.
-I could see.
+I could see… a little.
 I found the fire extinguisher switch as the car came to a stop but by this time it was useless.
 The intensity of the heat was indescribable.
 I abandoned any thought of doing anything but getting out of the car as quickly as possible.

 Now, as my leg, face and arm continued to burn, I had one dominant thought in my head… “I’ve got five more seconds.
 Maybe ten.
 If anything goes wrong with my egress, I’m going to die.”

 I was gripped with an overwhelming urge to panic and slap out the flames on my arm and leg.
-But doing so would have been fatal.
-I had to ignore the pain and let them burn.
+But I had to ignore the pain and let them burn.
 Getting out of the car was primary and I had to focus on that job alone.

 I groped for the safety latch on my harness.
 I found it and my belts came loose instantly and cleanly.
 During this brief moment I distinctly recall watching my right thigh catch fire.